zlu/play/README.md

-This is the connFu DSL

-The future of telephony!
+This is the Play DSL - the future of telephony!

 Checkout the reference application [OpenVoice2](https://github.com/openvoice/openvoice2 "OpenVoice2").